PlaidCloud/website/content/en/docs/setup/best-practices/multiple-zones.md

 ## Node behavior

-Kubernetes automatically spreads the Pods for workload resources (such as {{< glossary_tooltip text="Deployment" term_id="deployment" >}}
+PlaidCloud automatically spreads the Pods for workload resources (such as {{< glossary_tooltip text="Deployment" term_id="deployment" >}}
 or {{< glossary_tooltip text="StatefulSet" term_id="statefulset" >}})
 across different nodes in a cluster.
 This spreading helps